CalebOuellette/SCCopy/README.md

 In Visual Studio code Ctrl+1, Ctrl+2, Ctrl+3 are used to split the editor windows.
 This extension overwrites those hotkeys... sorry.

 So this copy paste stuff only works inside VScode...
 This realy caught me off guard...
 In hindsight this is really obvious.
-Possible going to turn this into a system app if I like using this pattern of copy/paste.
+Possibly going to turn this into a system app if I like using this pattern of copy/paste.

 ## Release Notes